alex-bochkov/1c-aws-s3-browser/README.md

 A configuration extension that demonstrates working with AWS S3 using the REST API - no external components, SDK or CLI required.
 Requests are signed using [AWS Signature Version 4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html). <br/>
-This is a prototype and not production-read solution.
+This is a prototype and not production-ready solution.

 ### Supported operations:
 - **List Bucket** - a single request to return up to "Max Keys Per Request" keys (no recursion for large lists).